khoa002/KWa_HunterAssist/README.md

     - If the pet becomes Unhappy during combat, one alert is queued and shown immediately after combat ends.
     - While you remain out of combat and the pet is still Unhappy, the alert repeats at a configurable interval.
 - Alerts are **local only**: red screen text (UIErrorsFrame) plus optional sound.
+- Alerts are suppressed while your pet is dead or feeding.

 ### 🍖 Feed Pet Countdown